jimkang/node-module-boilerplate/README.md

 You can then add code starting in app.js.
 This won't compile down to ES 5 – expects clients to support ES 6.
 You can check out an earlier commit of this repo - d227984628e258a2cf82fa14926b0e452fe4f5f9 or earlier - if you want support for that.

+If you want an example of reading and writing YAML files from GitHub, look at `read-write-from-store-flow.js`, `load-yaml-data.js`, and `save-yaml-data.js`.

 Run `make prettier` (expects you to have run `npm install -g prettier`) and `eslint .` before committing.

 License